knative/docs/docs/eventing/event-registry.md

 ## What's next

-We suggest the reader to experiment in her own cluster with different Event Sources.
-The following links might help to get you started.
+To get started, install Knative Eventing if you haven't yet, and try experimenting with different Event Sources in your Knative cluster.

 1. [Installing Knative](./install/README.md) in case you haven't already done so.
-1. [Getting started with eventing](./eventing) in case you haven't read it.
+1. [Getting started with eventing](./README.md) in case you haven't read it.
 1. [Knative code samples](./samples/) is a useful resource to better understand some of the Event Sources (remember to point them to a Broker if you want automatic registration of EventTypes in the registry).